WebThingsIO/gateway/README.md

 - Set up domain:

-  - If you plan to use Mozilla's provided tunneling service to set up a `_.mozilla-iot.org` domain:
+  - If you plan to use the provided tunneling service to set up a `_.webthings.io` domain:

     - Start the web server: